 In SQE1 students need to answer two papers, each consisting of 180 multiple choice questions on the above topics based on client-based scenarios.
 Students must pass SQE1 before they are able to sit the SQE2.

 The SQE2 will test the student on their practical legal skills, including:

 - Client interviewing (with written attendance note/legal analysis)

 The practice areas in which the legal skills are assessed in the SQE2 are:

 - Dispute Resolution

 - Property Practice

 - Wills & Intestacy, Probate Administration & Practice

 Tuition fees & exam costs

-The tuition fees to study towards the SQE will depend on the law school – for example, check with legal education experts Barbri to see what their learning provisions and tuition fees are.
-In addition to tuition fees, students will need to pay exam fees directly to the Solicitors Regulation Authority and the total cost for taking both of the SQE assessments is going to be £3,980.
+The tuition fees to study towards the SQE will depend on the law school – for example, check with legal education experts the University of Law (ULaw) to see what their learning provisions and tuition fees are.
+ULaw has a wide range of SQE courses and routes to suit all kinds of learners, including law graduates and non-law graduates, as well as options to study full time, part time, on campus or online.
+In addition to tuition fees, students will need to pay exam fees directly to the Solicitors Regulation Authority and the total cost for taking both of the SQE assessments is £3,980.